 The Aqara and Mi Home apps vs. the competition

 There are separate Xiaomi smart home apps for Aqara and Mi Home.
 Functionally and even visually these aren’t much different from apps like Apple Home or Samsung SmartThings, with dashboards and tiles for all your accessories, plus support for scenes, grouping, automations, and watching security cameras.
 The Aqara app seems to place a stronger emphasis on data trends and alarms, which is welcome.

 If you’re bought into Xiaomi, you’ll certainly want the apps for device setup, checking cameras, and any exclusive home appliances, but there may not be an incentive to use them otherwise if your accessories work with Alexa, HomeKit, or Google Assistant.
 Those platforms are more expansive, for instance targeting products and services from many different vendors.
 Assistant and HomeKit are integrated directly into Android and Apple devices, respectively, making them ultra-convenient.

 Related: How to use Amazon Alexa

-In North America, Xiaomi smart home products should probably be skipped.
-There’s no reason to go with them specifically, not when other budget brands like Kasa, Wyze, and Sengled have proliferated and are often easier to get your hands on.
+In North America, Xiaomi smart home products should usually be skipped.
+While some Aqara products fill niches in HomeKit, there’s otherwise no reason to go with them specifically, not when other budget brands like Kasa, Wyze, and Sengled have proliferated and are often easier to get your hands on.
 The situation may be different in Europe and other markets, but even then, the reason to choose Xiaomi is usually going to be price and/or the sheer scope of products available.